pranithasurya/andpraSDE002/README.md

 Authenticate user to http://www.goodreads.com website.
 Once the user is authenticated retrieve top 10 quotes of Mark Twain

 ## Prerequisites
--Use Python 3.5.0 version
+- Use Python 3.5.0 version
--Make sure the following modules are available : bs4  , urllib.request, json.
+- ake sure the following modules are available : bs4  , urllib.request, json.
 You can install these modules using pip(linux/windows) or easyinstall(windows)

 ## About contents in folder ./quotes: